This project is what NZ thinks of as heartland values - people working together to create a new community project.

 Q: If I am going to do the whole Waikato River Trail which way should I go?
 South to North, or North to South?

 A: There is no right answer to this one.
-Either way will be fantastic.
+There are ups and down whichever way you go, either way is fantastic however the 15km Arapuni on-road section is uphill coming from Arapuni village (heading north to south).
 The Trails are a genuine two-way trail, so there is plenty of room for everyone going either way.

 Q: How long will the entire journey take me if I do the 100km journey?

 A: For most cyclists, 3-4 days and walkers 5-7 days.

 Q: Is the Trail suitable for my children?

 A: Sections of the Trail are suitable for children of all ages.
 These are the Karapiro, Maraetai & parts of the Whakamaru Sections.
 Other sections; Waipapa & Arapuni are more suited for older teenagers.

 It is recommended that children are closely supervised as: